QUASI-DEV/www/md/faq.md

 DAO tokens:

-- Give voting rights on important issues in the DAO
+- Allow the holder to vote on any expenditure the DAO makes
-- Can be traded peer to peer or on a exchange
+- Are fully transferable.
+They can be traded peer to peer or on a exchange.
-- If voted in by the DAO, provide access to a portion of the profits (generated by the Slocks), proportionally to how many tokens a participant holds
+- Provide access to a portion of the profits (generated by the Slocks), proportionally to how many tokens a participant holds.
-- Can be used to open or close Slocks without having to pay a fee to the DAO
+- Can be used to open or close Slocks without having to pay a fee to the DAO.

 ### What if users want to own a Slock outright?